andydlindsay/lectures/w01d04/README.md

 # W1D4 - Callbacks!

 ### To Do
-- [ ] Review of primitive values in JS
+- [ ] Review of values in JS
 - [ ] Functions as values
 - [ ] Function calling vs function passing
 - [ ] Callbacks and higher order functions
 - [ ] Anonymous functions
 - [ ] Arrow functions
-- [ ] Nested scope and the "scope chain"
-- [ ] Make our own higher order function (eg. forEach, filter, map)
+- [ ] Make our own higher order function

 ### Functions as Values
 - Just like everything else in JavaScript, functions are values